Baphomet42/Data-Packs/README.md

         + The link tool has unlimited range (as long as the area is loaded) and won't link any equipment that has already been linked
         + When using the link tool a second time, it will now link the new unlinked equipment
         + Any number of equipment can be linked together in one group, and once linked, they will stay linked until fizzled
+    + Power Wire can be used to make the connections visible to players
+        + This is optional and will not change any functionality
 + *Level Tool*
     + Sets the load level for all new equipment
     + Equipment with a load level will only work if the level is currently loaded by a player